thruston/perl-geo-coordinates-osgb/design-note.md

     (((453000 230000, 493000 230000, 493000 270000, 453000 270000, 453000 230000)))

-If the sheet boundary is more complicated that a square record a coordinate pair at each corner.
-Include extensions - where the coloured printing spills over the neat edge - as part of the main polygon in the appropriate place, always moving anticlockwise.
+If the sheet boundary is more complicated than a square record a coordinate pair at each corner.
+Include extensions - ie where the coloured printing spills over the neat edge - as part of the main polygon in the appropriate place, always moving anticlockwise.
 Extensions don’t have to be rectilinear but they are made up of straight lines.
 Ignore extensions for administrative boundaries and labels.
-If in doubt use common sense.
+If in doubt, use common sense.

-If an inset is drawn on the map sheet with its own grid margin then record it as a separate polygon following the WKT format.
+If an inset is drawn on the map sheet with its own grid margin then record it as a separate polygon following the WKT format, even if it overlaps the main sheet.

-The first (and last) pair should always be the SW corner, if an extension affects the SW corner, start and end with the regular corner pair even if they are technically redundant.
+On OS Landranger maps,  the first (and last) pair should always be the SW corner, if an extension affects the SW corner, start and end with the regular corner pair even if they are technically redundant.
 This allows me to find the SW corners currently defined for the Landranger maps easily.
 In the Landranger series this only affect sheet 162.
+In other series, start somewhere near the SW and go anticlockwise.